Aligning Business Strategy: How to Create a Workspace That Helps your Business Goals

 Consider how your workspace is used today and how its current function supports your company’s goals and strategy.
 Open this conversation to employees by asking their thoughts or opinions on the workspace and how it contributes to progress on company goals and future plans.
 The full picture of what is working, what can be improved, and where your business is heading may reveal some natural places to start planning strategic adjustments.

 3.)
-Create alignment with a team meeting
+Create business alignment with a team meeting

-CIC New England GM Stacey Messier is a fan of facilitated whiteboard sessions to create alignment among her teams on vision and future strategy.
+CIC New England GM Stacey Messier is a fan of facilitated whiteboard sessions to create business alignment among her teams on vision and future strategy.
 These sessions serve a dual purpose of demonstrating the power of meeting in person and helping foster more discussion among team members, which can lead to a greater sense of community.

 In-person collaboration and work can unlock discovery more efficiently.
 Recent research suggests that interactions with people outside of an employee’s department can lead to better knowledge sharing, more creative thinking, and new ideas.